MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2010/element-experienceid.md

 ---
-description: The ExperienceId element specifies a GUID that links the device metadata to a device app that can be automatically acquired when the device is first connected.
+description: The ExperienceId element specifies a GUID that links the device metadata to a device app that can be automatically acquired when the device is first connected (in StoreManifest/ProductFeatures).
 Search.Product: eADQiWindows 10XVcnh
 title: ExperienceId (Store manifest schema for Windows 8.1 and earlier) ms.assetid: fb3585cf-8f9c-4ae6-8430-685ccc132a98